By Matthew B. Cox

 “I wasn’t worried,” Donovan tells me.
 “I hadn’t done anything criminal.
 My only concern was locating Capital Blu’s clients’ money.”
 Unfortunately due to the NFA suspension, it was impossible to access the bank or trading records necessary to retrace the funds–no one at the FOREX merchants would return calls or emails.

-Here’s what I’m sure of, while in Hong Kong, Blayne stayed at one of the city’s luxury hotels, probably the Mandarin Oriental.
+Here’s what I’m sure of, while in Hong Kong, Sebastian stayed at one of the city’s luxury hotels, probably the Mandarin Oriental.
 Over the next week he visited several gentlemen’s clubs.
-The night before his return to Australia, Blayne picked out three exquisite Asian call girls from over two dozen and bedded them until daybreak, nearly missing his flight.
+The night before his return to Australia, Sebastian picked out three exquisite Asian call girls from over two dozen and bedded them until daybreak, nearly missing his flight.

 “Freeman’s resume indicated that he was an attorney with vast experience as a receiver,” said Judge Antoon, regarding Freeman.
 “As it turned out, confidence in Freeman was severely misplaced.”
 He was systematically devaluing the companies under his receivership, liquidating their assets and pilfering the companies excess funds while simultaneously destroying vital records.
 He stole from numerous estates, “including that of Capital Blu.”